Sirisha1706/Expenses_Tracker/src/ProblemStatement.md

-### Retrive all the expenses form Cloud Firestore and set it to the state on mount of the React application.
+### Delete the expense from firestore when the delete button is clicked.

-When the app mounts, retrieve all documents of expenses from the collection, and store them in the state using the suitable hook for fetching data.
+When the delete button is clicked on an expense use the appropriate firebase method to delete the expense from the database.

 Note: This is a follow-up question to the previous expense tracker project.
 So use the same firebase configuration in the solution code.